MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Changelog <!-- omit from toc -->

 ### 1.3.3 (28.03.2026) <!-- omit from toc -->
 - Update Unit Tests, Minor PHP Bug Fixes.
+Update PHP-Header for Plugin main file.
 - Tested with WP 6.9.4, locally.
 - Updated all JS libs used on site (excluded save-dev) except leaflet.fullscreen because 4.0.0. -> 5.3.1 has breaking changes.
 Checker composer, no updates requuired for site.